Gtalen/pands-project/README.md

  - There was equal distribution of the sample size across the 3 species of iris flower in the dataset
  - The dataset has no missing values and a single duplicate row
  - The iris dataset is normally distributed
- - A total of 13 outliers were identified in the datset, 8 of which were setosa, 4 - virginica and one versicolor
+ - A total of 13 outliers were identified in the datset, eight of which were setosa, four virginica and one versicolor
  - The measured attributes can be used for classification of iris flowers
  - Iris setosa can be easily classified using the short petal length and petal width
  - Despite the overlap between the iris versicolor and virginica, the later's long sepal length and sepal width can be useful for identification purposes.